scasBot/i4/DOCUMENTATION.md

 >*	Alternatively you can use scp/pscp to push and pull through ssh clients.

 > MYSQL:
 >*	The mysql database, likewise, is managed by the Harvard Computer Society.
 To edit, you can go to http://hcs.harvard.edu/phpmyadmin.
 The login and password information should be received by word-of-mouth from previous developers of the project.
+Passwords, username, database name etc., should be kept in a file called hash.json inside of /server.
+It should be included in .gitignore.

 > GODADDY ACCOUNT:
 >*	SCAS also has a GoDaddy.com account which registers our domain name: masmallclaims.org.
 This is where forwarding (such as i4.masmallclaims.org) is set-up and where you can edit those.
 The login information should also be received by word-of-mouth.